tonygallen/fourier-optics/README.md

 Todo:
 - Write ReadMe
-- Fix bug with mathJax not rendering some math equations
 - Add Demo page to docs (could be jupyter notebook)
 - Fix bibtex not finding references